Child Dental Care In Malta - Frequently Asked Questions

-At Savina Clinics, we receive lots of questions about the importance of oral health for children.
-That is why we have compiled this Child Dental Care Frequently Asked Questions article to help answer some of the commonly asked questions about how to best care for our children’s teeth.
+At Savina Clinics, we receive many questions about the importance of oral health for children.
+That is why we have compiled this article to help answer some of the commonly asked questions about how to best care for our children’s teeth.

 How can I help my child through the teething stage?

-The teething stage comes with sore gums as a result of the eruption process.
+The teething stage comes with sore gums due to the eruption process.
 You can ease the discomfort by using a teething biscuit, frozen teething ring or a piece of toast.
 Your pharmacist can also have medication that can be rubbed on the gums to ease the discomfort.

 What should I do if my child sucks his thumb?